ArtifactDB/SewerRat/README.md

 Note that this scoping-by-field does not extend to the `AND`, `OR` and `NOT` keywords, e.g., `title:foo OR bar` will not limit the search for `bar` to the `title` field.

-If a `*` or `?` wildcard is present in a search term, a partial text search will be performed.
+If a `*` or `?` wildcard is present in a search term, pattern matching will be performed to the metadata-derived tokens.
-This only applies to the search clause immediately containing the term, e.g., `foo* bar` will undergo a partial search but `whee stuff` will not.
+This only applies to the search clause immediately containing the term, e.g., `foo*` and `bar` will be used for pattern matching but `whee` and `stuff` will not.

 ```
 (foo* bar) AND (whee stuff)